 Comprising of five different sections from Cardwell down to Townsville, Girringun is known as the site of Australia’s highest permanent single-drop waterfall, Wallaman Falls.
 But in recent times, the attention has been snapped up by another natural contender in these parts: the Cardwell Spa Pools.

-The majority of the famed waters of the rock pool flow from underground, where it picks up minerals from the sedimentary rocks, resulting in high levels of dissolved magnesium and calcium in the waters.
+The majority of the famed waters of the rock pool flow from underground.
+It picks up minerals from the sedimentary rocks, resulting in high levels of dissolved magnesium and calcium in the waters.
 Depending on the time of day and available sunlight, the colour can vary from a bright, baby blue to a more milky-blue colour.

 4. Hinchinbrook Island National Park